 Trish Heath has worked with the Commissioner’s office since February 2009 as a Principal Policy Officer.
 Trish initially trained as a youth worker and prior to commencing with the Commissioner had an extensive work history in the alcohol and drug sector in training, policy and service management roles in both government and non-government agencies.

-Caroline Brasnett joined the Commissioner for Children and Young People in January this year, after 43 years with the Department of Education in a range of education and managerial roles both in schools, including deputy principal of Western Australia’s second largest school, and in central administration with roles involving human resources, risk management, and copyright and intellectual property.
+Caroline Brasnett joined the Commissioner in 2016 after 43 years with the Department of Education in a range of education and managerial roles both in schools, including deputy principal of Western Australia’s second largest school, and in central administration with roles involving human resources, risk management, and copyright and intellectual property.
 This was followed by a year at the School Curriculum and Standards Authority.

 Ambassadors for Children and Young People